webbertakken/email-worker/README.md

 #### Set up a webhook

-- Right-click a channel then click `Edit Channel`, then `Integrations`.
+- Right-click on a Discord channel then click `Edit Channel`, then `Integrations`.
 - Create a webhook, then copy the URL.
 - Add this url to your secrets: